Marian Apparitions - aren't they a Hoax?

 Healing at the sites of apparitions

 In 2012 we both went for three days as part of a pilgrimmage throughout France.
 As the timing for our visit was a week after the flooding, there weren't many pilgrims.
 So upon arriving, we went to the grotto, walked along the inside of it and saw the spring (Our Lady told Bernadette to dig in the mud to find the spring).
-When we sat down on the chairs in front of the grotto to pray to Jesus, I (Diane) began to quietly weep and weep... and weep.
+When we sat down on the chairs in front of the grotto to pray to Jesus, I (Kirsten) began to quietly weep and weep... and weep.
 For about 20 minutes a gentle healing presence washed over me.
 Jesus did more gentle "surgery", due to the hidden presence of His mother, whose soul magnifies the Lord.
 (Lk.
 1:46)

 The Evangelical healing minister Benny Hinn endorsed the divine healing power of the Marian shrines at Lourdes and Fatima on national TV.
 He told Larry King and the viewing audience: